 If not used correctly, hard controls can seriously restrict inventory, and cause harm to your overall revenue strategy.

 Mia Kun, originally from Hungary, Budapest, has been living in London UK while pursuing her interests in travelling and experiencing other cultures.
+She graduated in 2017 from Rochester Institute of Technology (RIT Croatia) with a major in International Hospitality and Service Management.

-HotelMinder brings value to hoteliers through a Knowledge Hub, a Technology Marketplace and one-to-one hotel management consulting services.
-With our 50+ years of combined expertise, we provide actionable solutions to critical business challenges, while establishing a relationship based on trust, engagement and mutual benefit.
-We help hotels meet and exceed their business goals through an in-depth analysis of consumer insights, business requirements and opportunities.
+and one-to-one hotel management consulting services.
+Since 2013, we provide actionable solutions to critical business challenges, while establishing a relationship based on trust, engagement and mutual benefit.
+We help hotels meet their goals through better operations, smarter software decisions, and clear, actionable advice.

 A hotel consultant debunks 3 common hotel technology myths.
 Learn why new tech isn't always the answer & how to truly optimize hotel operations for profit.